 Thanks to in-silico, we can test millions of recipe combinations in seconds which helps us design products to suit regional taste preferences.
 With Hellmann’s, for example, we make gravy and coronation variants of our mayonnaise for the UK market, and sriracha and lime sauces for US consumers.

 It’s also at the heart of our work on non-animal testing.
-We don’t agree that animal testing is necessary to assure the safety of ourproducts or the ingredients in them, and support calls for a worldwide animal testing ban on cosmetics by 2023, working with government authorities, NGOs and our suppliers across the world to increase the use of non-animal approaches for regulatory compliance purposes.
+We don’t agree that animal testing is necessary to assure the safety of ourproducts or the ingredients in them, and support calls for a worldwide , working with government authorities, NGOs and our suppliers across the world to increase the use of non-animal approaches for regulatory compliance purposes.
 For example, using AI, we can predict the response of the biological process when the skin is exposed to certain chemicals or ingredients.

 Transforming how we deploy